FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Variant=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend").
 Below it is a selection of variants the player can choose from.
 Currently only Standard chess and Chess960 are supported.

-Time control=This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.
-It also appears in player profiles next to games that have time controls implemented.
-This sentence is a heading to time controls for the game.
+Time control=This sentence is a heading to time controls for the game.
+This appears in all the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.

 Clock=This means chess played on limited time, with a clock for each player.
 This is one of three time control settings in the game creation menus (e.g. "Create a game", "Play with a friend") on the "Play" page.